okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-protocols/main/index.md

 * `address` &mdash; requests access to the `address` claim
 * `phone` &mdash; requests access to the `phone_number` and `phone_number_verified` claims
 * `groups` &mdash; requests access to the `groups` claim.
 This is a custom scope for Okta
 * `offline_access` &mdash; requests generation of a refresh token that can be exchanged for an access token.
-That token can then be used to access the end user’s `/userinfo` endpoint even if the end user is not signed on
+That token can then be used to access the end user's `/userinfo` endpoint even if the end user is not signed on

 You can only request the [OIDC scopes](/docs/reference/api/oidc/#scopes).
 Custom scopes, like the `groups` scope, can't be configured.